US Health Professionals

 If you have had a genetic test for a PI such as APDS in the past, speak to your doctor to see if retesting is appropriate for you.

-Download this information sheet about our no-charge genetic testing program to share with your doctor.
+Download this information sheet about our No-Charge genetic testing program to share with your doctor.

 *This program is currently available in the US and Canada only.
 Eligibility requirements apply.